Outback

 Outback's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Outback's health metrics closely match national benchmarks.
-Common health conditions are seen equally across young and old age groups.
-Private health cover is low at approximately 47% (940 people), compared to 53.1% across Rest of SA, and the national average of 55.3%.
+Outback's health metrics closely match national benchmarks with common health conditions seen across both young and old age cohorts.
+The rate of private health cover is very low at approximately 47% of the total population (~940 people), compared to 53.1% across Rest of SA, which is lower than the national average of 55.3%.
+The most common medical conditions are arthritis and asthma, impacting 8.4 and 8.0% of residents respectively.

 Frequently Asked Questions - Health